rebma-io/lab/docs/3D/joining-parts.md

 ## Press Fit

-If you can get the [/mechanical/fit.md] setup correct, then you may be able to use an interference fit and stick things together without any other mechanism.
+If you can get the [mechanical fit](/mechanical/fit.md) setup correct, then you may be able to use an interference fit and stick things together without any other mechanism.
 Unfortunately, you also run the risk of breaking the parts doing this, so I strongly advise against it.

 ## Snap Fit